mikesol/plzwrk/README.md

 makeP = (\name age -> p'__ concat [name, " is the name and ", show age, " is my age."]) <$> _name <*> _age
 ```

-HTML-creatino functions can be nested, allowing for powerful abstractions.
+HTML-creation functions can be nested, allowing for powerful abstractions.

 ```haskell
 nested = div_ (take 10 $ repeat makeP)